microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 FeatureIDs.
 When an experimental FeatureID is used the entire shader must be marked as preview.

-FeatureIDs may be resued once a FeatureID has been marked reserved for at least one shader model.
+FeatureIDs may be reused once a FeatureID has been marked reserved for at least one shader model.
 Ex: Feature ID `0xDEADBEEF` is introduced in 6.8 as experimental, marked as reserved for 6.9, so it may be recycled in 6.10